Rise to Success: Career Highlights of Jordan Clarkson

 On November 15, 2016, Jordan Clarkson recorded a career-high five steals in a win over the Brooklyn Nets.

-In 2016, Jordan Clarkson was initially included in the 17-man pool for the Philippines lineup for the final Olympic Qualifying Tournament for the Rio Olympics, but he was not selected due to time constraints and eligibility process complications.
+Jordan Clarkson was initially included in the 17-man pool for the Philippines lineup for the final Olympic Qualifying Tournament for the 2016 Rio Olympics, but was unable to participate.

 On March 12, 2017, Jordan Clarkson tied his career high with 30 points off the bench in a loss to the Philadelphia 76ers.

-On March 24, 2017, Jordan Clarkson achieved career highs of 35 points and eight 3-pointers in an overtime win over the Minnesota Timberwolves.
+On March 24, 2017, Jordan Clarkson had career highs of 35 points and eight 3-pointers in a win over the Minnesota Timberwolves.

-On November 13, 2017, Jordan Clarkson scored a season-high 25 points off the bench in a win over the Phoenix Suns.
+On November 13, 2017, Jordan Clarkson scored a season-high 25 points in 26 minutes off the bench in a win over the Phoenix Suns.

 On January 19, 2018, Jordan Clarkson set a new season high with 33 points in a win over the Indiana Pacers.